-As of April 25, 2014, no equity-based compensation has been awarded to, earned by or paid to any of our directors other than the equity awards described above and, with respect to Mr. Lown, under "Executive Compensation."
+As of April [], 2015, no equity-based compensation has been awarded to, earned by or paid to any of our directors other than the equity awards described above and, with respect to Mr. Lown in his capacity as an executive officer, under "Executive Compensation."